Tera1971/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.map returns a new array and .forEach returns undefined

 2. What is the difference between a function and a method?

+A function is called by name and a method is called by a name associated with an object

 3. What is closure?

+From an inner function a closure allows you to access an outer function scope

 4. Describe the four rules of the 'this' keyword.

+Window/Global Binding - In global scope, this will be the window/console object.
+Implicit Binding - The object before the dot when a preceding dot calls a function.
+New Binding - This refers to the specific instance of the object, that is created and returned by the constructor.
+Explicit Binding - When .call or .apply method is used, this is explicitly defined

 5. Why do we need super() in an extended class?

+It is used to call the methods of the parent class

 ## Project Set up